Katana 101 - Everything you should know about this legendary weapon

 Tachi - 太刀

-Basically it’s the early form of Katana, it’s longer, more curved than the Katana we know.
+Basically it’s the early form of Katana, it’s a longer Japanese sword, more curved than the Katana we know.
 Before 15th century, Tachi is the mainstream choice of weapon for the samurai class.
 Tachi marks the beginning of an era for Japanese sword (Nihonto), it was once heavily impacted by Chinese weapons, but now Japanese creates it’s own unique & incredible design, even begin to export Tachi back to China as treasure.

 Small version of Tachi is called “Kodachi” 小太刀